User-defined conversions

 implementation

-for everything that implements TryFrom
+for TryInto for everything that implements TryFrom.

 Implicit conversions